 SS Ronny Cedeno provided the Pirates with their first 2 runs, on a 2nd-inning home run that followed Josh Fields’ double.
 Ryan Doumit picked up the RBI in the 3rd inning with a triple into left field, driving in 1B Andy Marte, who had singled.
 Steve Pearce, who started at third base today, singled twice in the game.
 CF Pedro Ciriaco, 2B Corey Wimberly, RF Cole White, 1B Garrett Atkins, and pinch-hitter Josh Rodriguez also got into the game.

 More roster moves are expected on Monday, as the Pirates head into the final full week of spring training.

-It is well known that under the previous management the International market was largely ignored.
-The budget for both the VSL and DSL in 2007 was at the maximum just $750,000, a very low figure for a team that didn’t compete in the free agent market in the majors.
-The budget amount has been increased 4x over that mark and they showed last season they were willing to go well over budget to sign a player like Luis Heredia.
-Just to...
+It is well known that under the previous management the international market was largely ignored.
+The budget for both the VSL and DSL in 2007, was at the maximum of just $750,000, a very low figure for a team that didn’t compete in the free agent market in the majors.
+The budget amount has been increased four times that amount and they showed last season they were willing to go well over budget to sign a player like Luis...

 Continuing to look at Pirates’ pitchers in the lower levels of the organization: